mattray/mattray-cookbooks/bittorrent/README.md

 # Attribute Parameters
 - torrent: torrent file to generate.
 Local file path.
 Name attribute.
 - path: path of the source file or directory.
-- tracker: tracker or trackers to list.
+- tracker: tracker or trackers to list. (optional)
-- owner: owner of the generated .torrent file.
+- owner: owner of the generated .torrent file. (optional)
-- group: group of the generated .torrent file.
+- group: group of the generated .torrent file. (optional)
-- mode: mode of the generated .torrent file.
+- mode: mode of the generated .torrent file. (optional)

 # Example
     # create a torrent for the the lucid iso